th0r88/openbsd-router/README.md

 # OpenBSD 7.5 router with VLANs

-I used to run pfSense on my router but the company behind it started being very anti-community and almost stopped supporting their CE version.
+I run pfSense on my router but the company behind it has started being very anti-community and almost stopped supporting their CE  version.
 So I faced a dilemma.
-Migrate to OpnSense, VyOS or something else?
-I heard a lot of good things about OpenBSD so I thought to myself "why not"?
-I especially like OpenBSD commitment to high security standards and that's exactly what's needed for a router and a firewall that protects your home network.
+Migrate to OpnSense, VyOS, or something  else?
+I heard many good things about OpenBSD so I thought to myself  "Why not"?
+I especially like OpenBSD's commitment to high security standards and that's exactly what's needed for a router and a firewall that protects your home network.

 ![OpenBSD Router - Neofetch output](images/neofetch.png "OpenBSD Router - Neofetch output")

-_This is my first configuration for OpenBSD based router.
+_This is my first configuration for an OpenBSD-based router.
 Mistakes are expected.
 You're welcome to open issues or PRs to help add features or additional configurations.
 This guide will be quarterly updated or when I add something useful to it._

 ## Hardware used

-[OpenBSD](https://www.openbsd.org/) supports a lot of old hardware so just pick something.
-I picked a Supermicro server with the following specifications:
+[OpenBSD](https://www.openbsd.org/) supports a lot of old hardware so pick something.
+I chose a Supermicro server with the following specifications:

 - Motherboard: [Supermicro X11SSH-LN4F](https://www.supermicro.com/en/products/motherboard/x11ssh-ln4f)
 - Processor: Intel i3-7100 @ 3.90 Ghz